Piezoelectric/FRAC/README.md

 Python script which automates the process of playing/grinding the Flight Rising coliseum.
 Uses `PyAutoGUI` to take screenshots of the current screen, locate buttons, and analyze HP values.

 Only tested in Python3 on a windows 7 machine, firefox quantum.
 In practice OS and browser shouldn't matter too much, as all you really need is to take screenshots.
 PyAutoGUI works on linux, mac, and windows.
-I don't know if PyAutoGUI works in Python2.

 `AutoColi.py` contains the main battle logic. `Battle.py` contains helper functions. `Units.py` contains the classes Foe and Dragon.